rsms/move/web/how-to-move.md

     name = "John"

 When we print `name`, "John" is displayed rather than "Julia".
-Pretty neat, hu?!
+Pretty neat, huh?!

 ## Reusable programs with *functions* {#how-to-move/4}